 But, why not, you might ask.
 After all, hash browns are just potatoes and potatoes are vegan, so, what’s the problem?

-Simply put, their Hash Browns contain natural beef flavoring and dairy.
+Simply put, their Hash Browns have a natural beef flavoring that contains dairy.

 McDonald’s & Potatoes